 On current funding opportunities for farming for climate resilience

-Historically underserved farmers are eligible for ADVANCED EQIP payments as of the 2018 Farm bill.
+Historically underserved farmers are eligible for ADVANCED EQIP payments.
 See more info here.

 On carbon markets